-Bosnia and Herzegovina: Wind farm Poklecani assessment23.
-October 2020. / SEE Energy News
+Bosnia and Herzegovina: Wind farm Poklecani assessment, SEE Energy News

 The future wind farm Poklecani will be located in the northern part of Posusje municipality, the area which has been assessed as suitable for the construction of a wind farm based on previous measurements and analyses, according to Marija Buntic, head of corporate communications sector at Bosnian power utility EP HZHB.

 The basis for planning and preparing the construction of a wind farm Poklecani is the analysis of wind potential, which are also a necessary prerequisite for the assessment of the impact of wind farm on the environment.
 For this purpose, EP HZHB installed two measuring poles with a height of 50 meters, from which measurement data are collected and processed for a number of years already.
 This year a third, 100 meters high, measuring pole will be installed, which will give an even more complete picture of the wind potential at the location.